TL;DR

 ▶ Since hair loss is natural, balding refers to excessive hair thinning or visible hairline losses on your scalp over time.

 ▶ Depending on factors such as your lifestyle, genetics, and medical background, your balding age can vary greatly.
-Most men who experience MPB see the start of their balding between 25-30.
+Most men who experience MPB see the start of their balding between the ages of 25 and 30.

 ▶ Usually, balding goes parallel with getting older.
 Naturally, if you’re experiencing a lot of hair loss recently or have significantly amplified, this might be a clear signal to visit a doctor as soon as possible.

-I’ll be honest, you can’t entirely stop hair loss, but you can do everything in your power to minimize it so your natural hair will stick around a lot more than it should.
+Before we move on, let me be honest with you on one thing: You can’t entirely stop hair loss.
+BUT you can do everything in your power to minimize it so your natural hair will stick around a lot more than it should.

 As an experienced dermatologist doctor who has treated thousands of patients with hair loss, I can confidently say that in most cases, with early diagnosis and the right lifestyle choices or medical treatment, you can keep your hairline for a long time.

-- Anagen: Anagen is the initial growth phase in a growth cycle, and is the one that lasts significantly more than all the other phases combined.
+1. Anagen: Anagen is the initial growth phase in a growth cycle and is the one that lasts significantly more than all the other phases combined.
 It lasts about 3-5 years for your scalp hair, and due to this long span, most of the hairs that are currently on your head (around 90%) are in this phase.

-- Catagen: After the anagen phase is over, the Catagen phase where the growth of the hair slowly comes to a halt and separates from the bottom end of the hair follicle.
+2. Catagen: After the anagen phase is over, the Catagen phase, where the growth of the hair slowly comes to a halt and separates from the bottom end of the hair follicle.
 This lasts around just 10 days.

-- Exogen: Exogen, the phase where the hair falls out, lasts around 2-5 months, which is why you lose 50-100 hairs per day.
-Right after this phase, new hair starts to form from the hair follicle and the growth cycle resets to the anagen phase.
+4. Exogen: Exogen, the phase where the hair falls out, lasts around 2-5 months, which is why you lose 50-100 hairs per day.
+Right after this phase, new hair starts to form from the hair follicle, and the growth cycle resets to the anagen phase.

 Both of these can happen due to different reasons, mainly nutritional deficiencies and medical conditions, which are worth mentioning to help you understand what you might be going through: